Sysdig Secure extends Falco’s rich threat detection for easier security policy management across containers

 How Sysdig Secure Extends Falco

 Sysdig Secure leverages the Falco engine under the hood for runtime security and cloud threat detection.
 Sysdig Secure saves time in creating and maintaining policies.

-Sysdig Secure extends the open-source Falco detection engine to provide comprehensive security across the Kubernetes lifecycle and cloud environments.
+Sysdig Secure extends the open-source Falco detection engine to provide comprehensive security across the Kubernetes lifecycle environments.

 - Block threats by extending Falco’s detection capabilities with prevention (Pod Security Policies) and automated responses that don’t impact performance